-- A candidate, on completion of an Approved Course for an LWTR, who fails the first attempt at the CAAF oral examination, may be accepted for re-examination following a further period of at least 2 months training managed by the ab-initio training organisation.
+- A candidate, on completion of an Approved Course for an LWTR, who fails the first 6.1. attempt at the CAAF oral examination, may be accepted for re-examination following a further period of at least 2 months training managed by the ab-initio training organisation.
 This training shall consist of a combination of theoretical instruction and practical experience relevant to the areas in which the candidate failed to achieve a satisfactory standard in the oral examination.
 Details of the additional training undertaken shall be shown on the application form.
 The application for reexamination must be made on Form CAAF AW101D and must be supported by the Training Organisation.
-If these procedures are not followed the candidate must meet the experience requirements in paragraph 7.1 or 7.2 as appropriate and the normal examination requirements set out in Chapter L3. - 6.2 If the second attempt at the CAAF oral examination also results in failure no further applications for that candidate via the ab-initio scheme will be accepted.
+If these procedures are not followed the candidate must meet the experience requirements in paragraph 7.1 or 7.2 as appropriate and the normal examination requirements set out in Chapter L3. - 6.2 further applications for that candidate via the ab-initio scheme will be accepted.
 If reapplication for the grant of a Licence is made, the candidate must show a minimum of a further 12 months experience in the relevant discipline, including at least 6 months experience relating to the LWTR sub division(s) being applied for.
 The candidate will be subject to the normal written and oral examination requirements set out in Chapter L3.